daniel-cintra/modular-blog/README.md

 ### 1 - BlogServiceProvider

-Add the `BlogServiceProvider` to rhw Providers Array in `/bootstrap/providers.php`
+Add the `BlogServiceProvider` to the Providers Array in `/bootstrap/providers.php`

 ```php
 return [